Python-GIS-book/site/source/part1/chapter-01/md/03-for-loops.md

 <!-- #region -->
 #### Check your understanding

 What output would the following program produce?
+Try to think about the loop without running any code.

 ```python
 odd_numbers = [1, 3, 5, 7, 9]